M-rt4/TypeScript-SwipeSlider/README.md

 ## Features

-✅ Center-positioned button that can be swiped left and right ✅ Left and right options
+✅ Center-positioned button that can be swiped left and right\n ✅ Left and right options
 ✅ Fully customizable style properties
 ✅ Animated return to center